williambuck/wiki_download_search_predict/README.md

 ### Part 2 -- Search (required)

 Use Latent Semantic Analysis to search your pages.
 Given a search query, find the top 5 related articles to the search query.
-SVD and cosine similarity are are probably a good place to start.
+SVD and cosine similarity are a good place to start.

 **optional**
 Make it so that your code can be run via a python script e.g.